-Supply chain visibility is among the top strategic priorities for companies, and is fundamental to improved customer service.
-I hear this from businesses and the customers I speak with almost every day.
+Supply chain visibility is among the top strategic priorities for companies and is fundamental to improved customer experience.
+We hear this from businesses and the customers we speak with almost every day.

 But, why is visibility so valuable?

-Over the years, I’ve seen visibility help businesses:
+Over the years, we’ve seen visibility help businesses:

 - Make smart real-time business decisions